Sciss/ScalaFreesound/notes/SolrSyntax.md

 ## optionally we want

-- previews 	object 	Dictionary containing the URIs for mp3 and ogg versions of the sound.
-The dictionary includes the fields preview-hq-mp3 and preview-lq-mp3 (for ~128kbps quality and ~64kbps quality mp3 respectively), and preview-hq-ogg and preview-lq-ogg (for ~192kbps quality and ~80kbps quality ogg respectively).
-API authentication is required for retrieving sound previews (Token or OAuth2).
 - analysis_frames 	URI 	The URI for retrieving a JSON file with analysis information for each frame of the sound (see Analysis Descriptor Documentation).